Trauma-informed self defence

 The first thing we practise, before stances, strikes or releases, is saying 'no' to activities that don't feel right to us.
 We invite participants to practice saying no in sessions and celebrate when they do

 We consider participants to be the authorities on their own experience.
 The activities we do are invitations not instructions.
-We invite participants to choose —from a range of variations, to take a pause, practise a grounding technique, or to simply say ‘no.’
+We invite participants to choose —from a range of variations on each exercise, and to take a pause, practise a grounding technique, or to simply say ‘no’ whenever it feels right to.

 We practise nervous system regulation techniques, and invite participants to choose ones that work well for them